-Legacy Option Plan
+Legacy Option Agreements

-On April 1, 2020, the Company granted an aggregate of 1,000,000 Options exercisable at a price of US\$4.00 per Common Share expiring March 31, 2025 (the "Expiry Date") to certain directors and officers of Great Bay Renewables, LLC and Earl Ludlow, the Chair of the Company.
-Each Option grant is governed under the terms of an option agreement entered into between the optionee and the Company (a "Legacy Option Agreement").
-The Options granted under each respective Legacy Option Agreement will terminate on the earlier of (i) the Expiry Date, (ii) the time at which the optionee is terminated for cause from the Company or its affiliates, (iii) 5:00 p.m. on the date that is 90 days after the optionee ceases to be a director, officer or employee of the Company or its affiliates for any reason other than for cause and (iv) 5:00 p.m. on the business day immediately preceding the date on which a change of control occurs.
+On April 1, 2020, the Company granted an aggregate of 1,000,000 Options exercisable at a price of US\$4.00 per Common Share expiring March 31, 2025 to certain directors and officers of GBR and Earl Ludlow, the Chair of the Company, representing 3.77% of the issued and outstanding Common Shares of the Company as of December 31, 2021.
+Each Option grant is governed under the terms of a Legacy Option Agreement and will terminate on the earlier of (i) the Expiry Date, (ii) the time at which the optionee is terminated for cause from the Company or its affiliates, (iii) 5:00 p.m. on the date that is 90 days after the optionee ceases to be a director, officer or employee of the Company or its affiliates for any reason other than for cause and (iv) 5:00 p.m. on the business day immediately preceding the date on which a change of control occurs.
+The Options issued under the Legacy Option Agreements are non-transferable.